nyu-daniel-zint/intro-to-computer-science-2023-fall/slides/inheritance.md

 --

-- This is a good candidate for composition, not inheritance - the vast majority of the `PApplet` code is unrelated and undesireable to `Donkey`.
+- This is a good candidate for composition, not inheritance - the vast majority of the `PApplet` code is unrelated and undesirable to `Donkey`.

 --